jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Innocuous though it may seem, I remember thinking: this is one of the reasons why I love caving.

-We soon reached camp, and there we shared a congratulatory brew with Gergely and Izi, who had just pushed 500m of storming horizontal passage (below Stuck in Paradise).
+We soon reached camp, and there we shared a congratulatory brew with Gergely and Izi, who had just pushed 500 m of storming horizontal passage (below *Stuck in Paradise*).
 We chatted excitedly about the new leads for a while, but we were on a mission and time was marching on...

 Once we finished packing our tacklesacks for the second part of our journey, we bid them goodbye and set off.
-The deep, horizontal stuff below Big Rock Candy Mountain has some of my favourite caving in the system.
+The deep, horizontal stuff below *Big Rock Candy Mountain* has some of my favourite caving in the system.
 Not unlike Welsh caving at its best, the meandering rift passages of Highway 32 or labyrinthine tunnels of the Leprechaun series possess a distinct, individual beauty; its existence alone this deep in an alpine cave system is incredible.

 We nipped along the passage, familiarity making the journey pleasant.
-Before long we were back at Republika, then Insomnia, and finally the cascades of Daydreamers.
+Before long we were back at Republika, then *Insomnia*, and finally the cascades of *Daydreamers*.
 I love returning to little bits of cave I’ve pushed.
 It was wetter than before, but the water levels were still safe enough.
 We established ‘base camp’ in a little sandy alcove, picking up a bottle of meths and a mess tin along the way—remnants of a sneaky little outpost that Tetley and Samo set up in Republika two years prior.